 Robots are widely used to assist humans in repetitive and physically demanding work or for things that need accuracy and precision in nearly every industry.
 Although currently healthcare robots are more widespread in professional clinical services, they can potentially become popular for personal use as well.

-There is growing interest in healthcare robotics and several areas of innovation have been identified.
-A report by The European Foresight Monitoring Network identified main innovation themes: robotics for medical interventions, robotised technology, professional care support, robots assisted preventative therapy, diagnosis and rehabilitation treatment.
+For some, robots are a matter of science fiction but interest in healthcare robotics has crossed beyond fiction.
+There is serious level of interest and a fair amount of effort is being spent in trying to see how and in which areas they may have greatest impact.
+The European Foresight Monitoring Network identified main innovation themes: robotics for medical interventions, robotised technology, professional care support, robots assisted preventative therapy, diagnosis and rehabilitation treatment.
 Further six areas of support were announced by the European Commission Framework Programme.
 They identified smart medical capsules, intelligent prosthetics, monitoring systems, robotised surgery, robotised motor coordination analysis systems and robot assisted cognitive and social therapies as particularly relevant based on the market, industrial and socio-economic potential.

 Prostheses are no longer somewhat natural looking ‘placeholders’ of a missing body part, they can often enhance function